ga-wdi-boston/rails-activerecord-one-to-many/README.md

 Check the Database using `$ rails db`.
 Make sure that you understand each table, it's columns and the columns datatypes.

-What commands are you using to check the schema?
+* What commands are you using to check the schema?

-Create a couple of rows for each table in the rails console and check that the database has been updated using `$ rails db`.
+* Create a couple of rows for each table using `$ rails console` and check that the database has been updated using `$ rails db`.

+* Diagram the physical model, that is each table in the DB and their columns. *Keep this around, we'll be updating it as we continue.*

 ## Active Record Associations